Internal regulation

 This absence distorts the overall results of the student.
 If the absence is not justified, the student is sanctioned in accordance with Chapter 4.

-With regard to homework, students who do not complete homework by the set date are penalized in accordance with Chapter 4 and may be subject to immediate supervision.
+Regarding homework, students who fail to complete assignments by the specified deadline will be penalized in accordance with Chapter 4 and may be subject to an immediate assessment.

 1.II.2.2 Cheating or plagiarism